adrinecl/milestone-project2/docs/README.md

 - On mobile (Safari) the sounds when eating the candy or dying are not working.
 - On mobile (Safari), double-tap to zoom should be disabled.
+- The footer does not stick to the bottom of the window for large displays.

 ### Supported Screens and Browsers